Logo preload

 Like many companies who employ off-site team members, Spatial Networks brings everyone together a few times a year for a week of handshakes, hugs, good food, and better beer.
 Amazingly, some code usually gets shipped as well.
 Our most recent visit was punctuated by a long awaited change of venue as we moved into our new, custom-designed space, leaving behind an office that never quite felt like home.
-These visits are important for a variety of reasons, but here are a few that stand out to me each time we have a meeting of the remotes.
+These visits are important for a variety of reasons, but here are a few that stand out to me each time we have a meeting of those working remotely.
 Here’s a recap of what got done:

 Corralling pesky bugs and issues